Your COVID-19 questions, answered Live

 Hundreds of schools across the nation have closed in response to COVID-19.
 Many closures are triggered by a known infection or exposure of a student or staff member.

-Gov. Tim Walz announced that he was ordering K-12 public schools across the state to close and extended the closure through early May in an effort to slow the spread of COVID-19.Closing schools is a big decision with far reaching consequences as many parents need to make arrangements for child care and many families rely on the free or reduced-prices of school lunches.
+Gov. Tim Walz announced that he was ordering K-12 public schools across the state to close and extended the closure through the rest of the academic year in an effort to slow the spread of COVID-19.Closing schools is a big decision with far reaching consequences as many parents need to make arrangements for child care and many families rely on the free or reduced-prices of school lunches.
 But it’s also a practice proven to slow the spread of diseases.

 "Closing the schools before anyone in the schools is sick is a very difficult thing to do," Yale University sociologist and physician Nicholas Christakis told NPR, "even though it's probably extremely beneficial and much wiser."